-In 2006, after fronting Kensington for 4 years, Dom decides to pursue a solo project and begins writing material for the new solo album: “Sleeping at the Wheel” which would mark a change in direction reflecting a deeper approach to songwriting.
-Personal events in 2007-8 would underline the deep and intimate nature of some of the song’s lyrics.
+After fronting “Kensington” for nearly 4 years, Dom decides to pursue a solo project and begins writing material for the new album.
+The album would be called “Sleeping at the Wheel” (released in 2009 )and would mark a change in direction reflecting a deeper approach to song-writing that a solo

 The Album «Sleeping at the Wheel uncovers songs that are fascinating and involved, yet with the muddy reality of a lad who grew up in Northern England, producing the kind of result only earned after painful introspection on life and of course love.